Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 Instructions

-- Add drained and rinsed beans, vegetable broth, and canned tomatoes, and season with salt and black pepper.
+- Add 2 cans (15 ounces each) beans (drained and rinsed), 5 cups vegetable broth, 1 can (15 ounces) crushed tomatoes, and season with 1 teaspoon salt and 2 twists black pepper.

 Notes